lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ## Quantized steps
 ### **goldenintegerF** (z)

 A function of type goldenintegerF is useful for contexts where positive integer numbers are needed, but relative big distances among consecutives integers are convenient when they are normalized.
-When converted to normalized values, a sequence of *golden integers* always maintains a optimized distribution over the entire interval [0, 1].
+When converted to normalized values, a sequence of *golden integers* always maintains a balanced distribution over the entire interval [0, 1], regardless of the number of elements employ.
+However, when the number of elements coincides with a Fibonacci number, the distribution is optimal.

 This conversion is specifically used to assign numeric identifiers to indexed elements such as functions or genotype subexpressions.